GlazeGlopMike/glazeglopbot/README.md

 GlazeGlopBot also responds to direct messages.
 Most commands designed for guilds will not work in DMs and others may have reduced functionality.

+### Command Errors
+If execution of your command was unsuccessful, the bot will react to your message.
+Errors are classified using emojis:
+- :confused: Common errors such as comprehension failure.
+- :warning: Some but not all tasks successful.
+- :thumbsdown: You don't have permission to use the command.
+- :robot: Server-related issue.

 ### Cogs
 All cogs (`[cog].py` files) in the `cogs` directory are loaded on startup.
 - `$ld [cog]` to load a cog